Previewing experiences

 Resetting experiences

-When you preview an experience, you are forcing your site to serve it to you artificially, in a way that does not reflect a true visitor journey.
-In essence, you are jumping into an experience, bypassing segmentation conditions, traffic allocation settings, and any other experience configuration, in a way that a visitor to your site cannot.
+When you preview an experience, you’re forcing your site to serve it to you artificially, in a way that doesn’t reflect a true visitor journey.
+In essence, you’re jumping into an experience, bypassing segmentation conditions, traffic allocation settings, and any other experience configuration, in a way that a visitor to your site can’t.

-To preview your experiences in the context of the visitor journey you can reset them by selecting Reset at the bottom of the Explorer window.
+To preview your experiences in the context of the visitor journey, you can reset them by clicking Reset at the bottom of the Explorer window.

 When you perform a reset, you can continue to preview experiences as you navigate through your site, but they will only fire if all the triggers, traffic allocation, and segmentation conditions have been met.
 Resetting experiences is therefore a useful method of replicating the visitor journey through your site.